 However, that’s not what this article is about.
 Much like any other factor in wrestling, a heel turn will either make a career or destroy it.
 Some Superstars were lucky to become successful heels and some weren’t.
-In this article, I will talk about 5 heel turns that made and broke careers in WWE.
+In this article, I will talk about 5 heel turns that made or broke careers in WWE.

 #3 Made: AJ Styles